Bigles History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
-Their name comes from having lived in the town of Bickley in the county of Devon.
+The Bigles name has descended through the generations from the ancient Anglo-Saxon culture.
+Their name comes from having lived in the town of Bickleigh in the county of Devon.
 This place-name is derived from the Anglo Saxon personal name Bicca meaning pickaxe, and the Old English word leigh, meaning wooded area.

 Early Origins of the Bigles family